syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Working-with-OCR.md

 ### Prerequisites for Mac

-Use the "System.Drawing.Common" package to process the image and perform the OCR in the OCR Processor.
 Install the "libgdiplus" and "tesseract" packages in the Mac machine where the OCR operations occur.
 Please refer to the following commands to install this package.

 {% highlight c# tabtitle="C#" %}